gpapyrus/trmnl-surf-buoys/README.md

 **Tide data missing:**
 Verify your tide station ID at [tidesandcurrents.noaa.gov](https://tidesandcurrents.noaa.gov).
 Some stations only have water level data, not predictions.

+**It always says "Go Surfing"**
+Not a bug.
+This is not a conditional message, because you do not need a conditional message to know that you should go surfing.

 ## Data Sources

 - **Wave data:** [NOAA National Data Buoy Center (NDBC)](https://www.ndbc.noaa.gov/) — public, no API key needed